breuderink/epsilon/README.md

 models to make them fit.
 The compressed model can make predictions for new data.
 But the model itself remains static, even if the environment changes.

-An alternative approach is to optimise the model on the microcontroller itself.
+An alternative approach is to optimize the model on the microcontroller itself.
 In this case, the model can adapt to new data.
 This requires particular memory-efficient algorithms.
 Further, the optimization process should be reliable.
 Epsilon provides methods to train and apply machine